zacmccul/auto-playwright/README.md

 auto("<your prompt>", { page, test }, options);
 ```

+## .env File
+You can create a .env file that contains the following options.
+MODEL_URL is for supporting local llama instance or other local model that supports the OpenAI SDK.

+* `OPENAI_API_KEY="API_KEY"`
+* `AUTO_PLAYWRIGHT_DEBUG="true"`
+* `OPEN_AI_MODEL="gpt-3.5-turbo"`
+* `AUTO_PLAYWRIGHT_MODEL_URL: 'http://localhost:11434/v1'`

+## To Do
+1. Make it so that we only cache OpenAI calls that pass playwright test by default, with option to enable caching of *all* calls.
+2. Enhance user ability to prune and add to cache by defalt.
+3. Create ability for user to set up OpenAI cached calls to be test/page specific.
+4. Command to clean cache (npm run clean-cache ?)

 ## Supported Actions & Return Values

 Depending on the `type` of action (inferred by the `auto` function), there are different behaviors and return types.